ibm-cloud-docs/codeengine/deploy-job.md

    <tbody>
    <tr>
    <td><code>--image</code></td>
    <td>The name of the image that is used for runs of the job.
 This value is required.
 The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
 If `TAG` is not specified, the default is `latest`.
-For images in [Docker Hub](https://hub.docker.com/), you can specify the image with `NAMESPACE/REPOSITORY`, as the default for `Registry` is `docker.io`.
+For images in [Docker Hub](https://hub.docker.com/), you can specify the image with `NAMESPACE/REPOSITORY`, as the default for `REGISTRY` is `docker.io`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`. </td>
    </tr>
    <tr>
    <td><code>--name</code></td>